SMUSMC/PRISM/PrismApp/README.md

 ## Installing

+Follow the instructions to prepare the phone for sideloading.
 Use the following commands to install the app into the phone.

 ```
 adb install -t -g out/dist/PrismApp.apk